rippedpiracy/docs/Audio/Music.md

 [**RipRequestsNew**](https://yayeet.org) - The forum of r/RipRequestsNew, the successor of r/RipRequests after it got shut down.
 They allow requesting and sharing music.
 **_Requires Sign-up_**.

+[**r/MusicHoarder**](https://musichoarder.reddit.com) - A SubReddit for general Music enthusiasts, they allow requesting and sharing Music.
+Check their [Wiki](https://reddit.com/r/musichoarder/wiki/index) for some useful information.

 # Misc